medcomdk/MedComLandingPage/docs/assets/documents/GovernanceTerminology.md

 Examples include:

 * Addition of new individual codes to an existing artefact that do not affect system functionality.
-* Corrections to display names or definitions that do not affect semantic meaning.
+* Corrections to descriptions that do not affect semantic meaning.
 * Small technical or editorial updates (like contact info or version notes) that do not affect system behavior or require changes by users.

 ## 3 Governance for Terminology artefact dates